Every once and a while, you may be passing through a rural highway on a short cut to the big city, and notice something is a bit off.

 You're in one of America's many abandoned cities -- a ghost town.

 While some of the towns may be more recent, abandoned due to a bypassed highway causing business to die down, others were left long ago, in the time of the Old West, when the Gold Rush drove residents from town to town searching for the next big find, leaving whatever buildings they had in the dust.

 If you've ever wanted to walk through a town feeling like you're completely alone on the planet, check out one of these coolest ghost towns America has to offer.

 With over 100 structures still preserved in this old mining town, it is one of America's best-kept ghost towns.
-Upkept by the California State Parks system, buildings include dozens of saloons, numerous brothels, gambling halls and opium dens.
+Upkeep by the California State Parks system, buildings include dozens of saloons, numerous brothels, gambling halls, and opium dens.
 Bodie is located in the Basin Range of the Eastern Sierra Nevada Mountains.

 North Brother Island, NY

 Perhaps the spookiest part of this ghost town is that it's not far at all from one of the most populated cities on the planet.
 Located between the Bronx and Rikers Island, North Brother Island was once the site of Riverside Hospital for Smallpox and other quarantinable diseases, confining the famous Typhoid Mary.
 A second center for drug addicts expanded on the hospital, but both shut down in the 1960s.
 The hospital still remains, and is a hub for urban legends and exploring (though trespassing is illegal on the site).